TIBCOSoftware/TCSTK-case-manager-app/docs/tutorials/004-Deployment.md

 and a App Zip file is created into the 'dist' Folder.

+> Note: on Windows you need ZIP the content of the App-Folder currently manually.

 #### Upload

 Afterwards the Zip can be uploaded to TIBCO Cloud LiveApps Web Resource Provisioning (WRP) using the Swagger UI delivered within the API Documentation or using Postman.